hackclub/hackclub/workshops/sprite_creator/README.md

 f.close()
 ```

-After the loop completes, append the `temparr` array to the `myarr` array.

 ## Drawing All the Pixels

 Everything needs to be drawn!
 EVERYTHING!

+At the bottom of the file, create a function called `draw()`, which takes in an array and orientation:

 ```py
 def draw(currentarrA, orientation):
   global invert
 ```

-Create a draw function that takes in an array and orientation.
-Also make the invert boolean global so we can access and modify it.
+Inside, we're using the `global` keyword to access the global `invert` variable.

+Next, add:

 ```py
 def draw(currentarrA, orientation):